 Water Equipment Rentals

-Several nearby businesses offer water equipment rentals for kayaks, canoes, paddleboards, wave runners, and more.
-Since this article isn’t a business directory for them, I’ll let you do some google searching.
-Just know that even if you don’t already own the equipment, it’s available to rent locally.
+Several nearby businesses also offer water equipment rentals for kayaks, canoes, paddleboards, wave runners, and more.
+We bring our own, but you can easily rent equipment nearby.
+Again, do some online searches to find area businesses.
 As has been mentioned throughout the article, reserve everything early.
 Summer gets super busy at Bear Lake.

 Places to Stay in Bear Lake